DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [Returning back to your previous question: this is a reason for my current powerlessness.
 With my body exhausted of all of my power, I wasn't able to resist the alternation of the world.]

-"...Understood.
+"...Got it.
 I understand that you're completely incomprehensible to me."

 Hoarse voice echoed through the sanctuary.
 Giving a silent nod to the Jeanne, the female bodyguard stepped forward.